 Job’s Beard, Etc.

-Synonyms of Sempervivum heuffelii (16) (Updated on 2-22-21): Diopogon heuffelii (Schott) Jord. & Fourr., Diopogon heuffelii var. bulgaricus (Cheshm.)
+Synonyms of Sempervivum heuffelii (16) (Updated on 11-20-21 from Plants of the World Online): Diopogon heuffelii (Schott) Jord. & Fourr., Diopogon heuffelii var. bulgaricus (Cheshm.)
 H.Jacobsen, Diopogon stramineus Jord. & Fourr., Diopogon velenovskyi (Cheshm.)
 H.Jacobsen, Jovibarba heuffelii (Schott) Á.Löve & D.Löve, Jovibarba heuffelii subsp. patens (Griseb. & Schenk) Holub, Jovibarba heuffelii var. patens (Griseb. & Schenk) P.J.Mitch., Jovibarba velenovskyi (Cheshm.)
 Holub, Sempervivum brassaii Schur, Sempervivum campaniforme Schur, Sempervivum ciliatum Schur, Sempervivum kopaonikense Pancic, Sempervivum patens Griseb. & Schenk, Sempervivum reginae-amaliae Heldr. & Sart. ex Baker, Sempervivum stramineum (Jord. & Fourr.)
 Baker, Sempervivum transsilvanicum Baker

 The genus name, Jovibarba, stands for Jupiter’s Beard.
 The species name, heuffelii, was named in honor of Johann A. Heuffel who was a Hungarian physician and botanist.